High-rise horses and stables with a view (prepare to be amazed) - Horse & Hound

 Did this picture make you look twice?
-We certainly did a double take when we spotted the chocolate-box image on Swiss showjumper Janne Friederike Meyer’s Insta feed.
+We certainly did a double take when we spotted the chocolate-box image on German showjumper Janne Friederike Meyer’s Insta feed.

 This lovely grey horse in Switzerland certainly has the best view from a stable window we’ve ever seen.
 According to Janne, these lucky equines all have their own outside space as well.